Sign up for the Million Bazillion newsletter to get a tip sheet, episode extras, and cool comics about each week’s episode.

 We hope you enjoy today's briefing from Million Bazillion.
 Subscribe to more Marketplace newsletters here.

-An illustration shows a foosball table in motion with the title
+An illustration shows has station sign with the title

 Binglin Hu